What Is a 1098-E Tax Form Used for?

 Financial institutions or persons must file electronically if they need to file 250 or more returns.
-Forms 1098-E on paper shall be filed by February 28, 2020, or March 31, 2020, if filed electronically.
+Paper forms shall be filed by February 28, 2020, or March 31, 2020, if filed electronically.
 Late filing penalties shall apply if the lender fails to file a correct information return by the due date providing no reasonable cause.
-The penalties are below:
+The penalties are listed below:

 - $50 per information return if you file within 30 days;